unpackdev/downloader/README.md

 ## WARNING
 - This tool is still in development and is not yet ready for production use.
 - This repository is large.
 It contains gigabytes of data and will take a significant amount of time to clone.
 Please be mindful of this if you choose to download it.

+## Notes

+These notes will be moved into appropriate sections of the README as the project progresses.

+- For the best performance, it is recommended to run this project on NVME storage.
+This is because the database is very large and requires fast read and write to the storage to perform well.
+- The database is currently around 3GB in size.
+- In the future will figure out better way to store contracts to ensure that this repository stays as clean as possible.
+Right now I don't want to spend money on S3 storage or any alike.

+## LICENSE

+I am offering this code related to contracts at no cost, under the Apache License 2.0.
+For more details about this license, please refer to the [LICENSE](LICENSE) file included in this repository.

+**Please note:** The contracts themselves are subject to their respective licenses.
+These licenses can be found within the source code of each individual contract.
+It is imperative that you review and adhere to these licenses when using the contracts.

+## Message to Etherscan

+I extend my sincere gratitude to the Etherscan team for your invaluable contributions.
+After reviewing your licensing terms, I believe that my use of your services aligns with these terms.
+However, should there be any concerns or issues regarding my usage, I welcome your feedback and guidance.
+Please feel free to contact me at [info(at)unpack.dev](mailto:info@unpack.dev).